 He later photographed films for Metro’s top female stars, Alla Nazimova and May Allison.
 His final work was with actress Bessie Barriscale’s B. B. Features.

 Gaudio suffered an acute attack of appendicitis and tragically died on August 1, 1920, from general peritonitis after an operation.

 Walter L. Griffin

-In 1928, he retired from films and opened a florist shop and nursery on Lankershim Blvd.
+In 1928, he retired from films and opened a florist shop and nursery on Lankershim Blvd., just north of Hollywood.
 He died in Ventura, California, on March 25, 1954.